List of colonial governors of Virginia

-This is a list of colonial governors of Virginia.

 Some of those who held the lead role as governor of Virginia never visited the New World and governed through deputies resident in the colony.
-Others, such as Thomas West, 3rd Baron De La Warr, held the lead role for many years but were in Virginia for only a short portion of that time and delegated to others most of the time.
+Others, such as Thomas West, 3rd Baron De La Warr, held the lead role for many years but were in Virginia for only a short portion of that time and usually delegated responsibilities to others.
 Probably for those reasons, in many historical documents and references, the deputies and lieutenant governors who had the primary responsibility in Virginia are also often titled simply "governor."
 Also, transportation from England routinely took several months and occasionally, much longer.
 Thus, dates may appear to overlap.

 Governor of Virginia (1585–1590)

 The first English attempt to colonize Virginia was the "Lost Colony" of Roanoke.
 Unsuccessful settlements were established under two different governors, and the final fate of the colonists remains unknown.